Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

   - Elevated access in Microsoft Entra ID and Microsoft Graph to create Application Registrations, assign Microsoft Entra ID roles, and add custom data to user accounts.

 - **Test Accounts:**
+  - For Microsoft Entra ID:
     - Microsoft Entra ID test account to represent Patient persona.
 Make sure you have the object id of the user from Microsoft Entra ID.
     - Microsoft Entra ID test account to represent Provider persona.
 Make sure you have the object id of the user from Microsoft Entra ID.
+  - For Azure B2C:
+    - Azure B2C test account to represent Patient persona.
+Make sure you have the object id of the user from Azure B2C.
+    - Azure B2C test account to represent Provider persona.
+Make sure you have the object id of the user from Azure B2C.

 - **Azure B2C SetUp:**
   - This setup is exclusively necessary for Smart on FHIR implementation with B2C.
 If you opt for Microsoft Entra ID, you can bypass this configuration.